1. French Quarter

 Running parallel to Bourbon Street, one block over is one of the Quarter’s most elegant routes.
 From Canal to Esplanade, you’ll find a beautiful stretch of art galleries, antique shops, fine jewelry, street performers, and picturesque buildings adorned with intricate ironwork.
 For a unique experience, check out M.S.
 Rau Antiques.
 The 25,000-square-foot gallery features an incredible collection of high-end antiques, art, and sculpture.
 Ask to see the “secret room”, and you’ll be amazed at the rare, museum-quality artifacts on display.

 Family-owned and operated since 1886, the Monteleone is one of the most recognized hotels in the city.
-Its opulent rooms were favored by writers like Anne Rice, Truman Capote, Tennessee Williams, and William Faulkner.
+Its opulent rooms were favored by writers such as Anne Rice, Truman Capote, Tennessee Williams, and William Faulkner.
 The star of the hotel is the Carousel Bar.
-Locals and tourists alike frequent this revolving bar for classic cocktails and musical entertainment.
-It’s a must-do on any visitor’s list, and as a guest, you can imbibe to your heart’s content and stroll right on up to your room.
+Locals and tourists frequent this revolving bar for classic cocktails and musical entertainment.
+It’s a must-do on any visitor’s list, and as a guest, you can imbibe to your heart’s content and stroll right onto your room.
+You can also enjoy a meal at Criollo, with its ingredient-driven menu presenting the fusion of flavors that make up Louisiana cuisine.

 If you do just one thing…